Yanick301/beaut-/CONFIGURATION_PAIEMENT_VIREMENT.md

   )
 );

--- Politique : Permettre aux admins de voir tous les reçus CREATE POLICY "Admins can view all receipts"
+-- Beleid : Sta admins toe om alle bewijzen te bekijken CREATE POLICY "Admins can view all receipts"
 ON storage.objects FOR SELECT
 USING (